apocalyptech/bl3-cli-saveedit/README.md

    - For only profiles, added `--min-guardian-rank`, `--guardian-rank-rewards`, and `--guardian-rank-tokens`
  - Added `--unlock cubepuzzle` to reset the Eridian Cube puzzle in Desolation's Edge
+ - Added `--clear-takedowns` to get rid of the Takedown mission-pickup notifications for chars you never intend to do Takedowns with.

 **v1.6.2** - June 18, 2020
  - Allow setting character/item levels higher than the currently-known max, in case